KingMob/modulolotus.net/src/pages/now.md

 ## Where I'm at

 Still in Chiang Mai, Thailand.
-Entering the burning season.
+The burning season is almost over, time for Songkran, where the city turns into a massive watergun battle!

 ## What I'm doing now

 Killed my SaaS idea for test impact analysis.
 Looking for a new one, preferably something more viable.
+Might start with my old company Swarmify.

 Adding bind support to the OSH shell for Oils.
-Just down to `bind -x` now.
+Adding readline environment variable support.

 ## For fun

-Started playing D&D again.
+Playing D&D again.
 I'm a lvl 6 Blood Hunter in a Curse of Strahd campaign.
+We just finished fighting a corrupted druid at the Wizard of Wines vineyard.